-The Oklahoma Conservation Commission received notice that on March 2, 2012, Governor Mary Fallin reappointed Mike Rooker to serve a second five-year term representing central Oklahoma on the Oklahoma Conservation Commission.
-Governor Brad Henry first appointed Rooker to the post in May 2007 and the state Senate confirmed the appointment the same month, with his term beginning in July of that year.
+The Oklahoma Conservation Commission received notice that on May 10, 2017, Governor Mary Fallin appointed Phil Campbell to serve a five-year term representing central Oklahoma on the Oklahoma Conservation Commission.
+Campbell was appointed to the Oklahoma County Conservation District Board in September of 2016.

 Conservation Districts in Area II